linode/developers/hugo/content/game-servers/install-black-mesa-on-debian-or-ubuntu.md

 ###Server.cfg
 The **server.cfg** file contains the settings of your server.
 It is not needed because you can start the server every time by specifying desidered values using parameters.

-{{< file-excerpt "/home/steam/Steam/steamapps/common/Black Mesa Dedicated Server/bms/cfg/server.cfg" config >}}
+{{< file-excerpt "/home/steam/Steam/steamapps/common/Black Mesa Dedicated Server/bms/cfg/server.cfg" aconf >}}
 // Black Mesa server.cfg file
 hostname "Black Mesa: Deathmatch" --> Your server's name. mp_timelimit 900                  --> Round time limit.